 It is possible, however, to get a complete answer constraint including all variables that took part in the computation and their domains and attached constraints.
 This is done by asserting a clause for the following predicate:

-If false (the default), the answer constraint, as well as constraints
+If false (the default), then the answer constraint, as well as constraints

 clpfd:attribute_goal/2 and their callers, only contain the

 domains of the query variables.
-If true, those constraints contain the
+If true, then those constraints contain the

 domains and any attached constraints of all variables.
 Initially defined

 as a dynamic, volatile predicate with no clauses.